Skip to content

 Who is Abbas Araghchi?

 Abbas Araghchi is Iran's Foreign Minister, appointed in August 2024 by President Pezeshkian.
-A career diplomat, he was a lead negotiator during the 2015 JCPOA nuclear deal and is Tehran's primary diplomatic voice in the 2026 conflict.
+A career diplomat, he was a lead negotiator during the 2015 JCPOA nuclear deal and led Iran's delegation at the April 2026 Islamabad talks.

-Is Iran's foreign minister on a US hit list?
+Is Iran's foreign minister on a US kill list?

 Yes.
-Araghchi appeared on a Joint US-Israeli Target List but was temporarily removed at Pakistan's request during the Islamabad Four Mediation talks, confirming the target list is diplomatically negotiable.Source: event
+Araghchi appeared on a Joint US-Israeli Target List but was temporarily removed at Pakistan's request during Mediation efforts, confirming the list is diplomatically negotiable.Source: event

 Background

 Abbas Araghchi is Iran's Foreign Minister, appointed by President Masoud Pezeshkian in August 2024.
-A career diplomat, he served as a lead negotiator during the 2015 JCPOA nuclear deal under FM Zarif, making him a known quantity to Western counterparts.
-He speaks for Pezeshkian's civilian government, not the IRGC which controls the military response.
+A career diplomat who served as lead negotiator in the 2015 JCPOA nuclear deal under FM Zarif, he is a known quantity to Western counterparts — which makes his contradictions harder to dismiss as posturing.
+He speaks for Pezeshkian's civilian government, not the IRGC, which has repeatedly contradicted or reversed his public statements.

 Source Material